Being British, we should all be pretty familiar with the concept of queuing - after all, we seem to spend most of our lives in one these days!

 If you are entering an event that is likely to have a big initial rush for places then it's highly likely that a queue will be set up for it.
 The queue system acts as a 'shock absorber' to prevent everybody trying to get their entry in at the same time.
 So, if you know that the event normally sells out quickly you can pretty much bet that it will be running a queue.

-It doesn't!
-The event will only ever start taking entries at the time stated on the page.
+It didn't!
+The event will only ever start taking actual entries at the time stated on the page.

 When an event doesn't have a queue the website simply won't let anyone press the 'Register now' button until the allotted time and then anyone can press it and start entering.
 If a lot of people all do this at the same time the website can start to run a little slowly.

-[Note, we say 'Register now' in the text above but the button can have all sorts of names depending on how the event is set up.
-It'll be pretty obvious which button it is as it's the one that's sat there inviting you to enter!]
+[Note, we say 'Register now' in the text above but the button on the page can have all sorts of names depending on how the event is set up.
+It'll be pretty obvious which button it is, it's the one that's sat there inviting you to enter!]

 How does the event open for entry then?

-If you have used our system before it's always a good idea to check and update any information in both your profile (this is effectively your account for placing orders) and in your athlete records (which holds information about you: date of birth, club membership, etc).
-Every profile will have an athlete record, even if it's just you, and this information is used to post out race packs, send emails, etc. If you create/check/update this information in advance it will make the registration process much easier - for example, an incorrect or missing date of birth might actually stop you entering an event if there are age limits being enforced.
+If you have used our system before it's always a good idea to check and update any information in your profile (this is effectively your account for placing orders).
+Every profile will have an athlete record, even if it's just you, and this allows you to enter yourself and others into an event on a single order.
+If you create/check/update this information in advance it will make the registration process much easier.

-If you have not used our system before then it's always a good idea to set up your profile and athletes well before you actually join the queue for entry - like even days before!
+If you have not used our system before then it's always a good idea to set up your profile well before you actually join the queue for entry - even days before!
 Most of the queries we get after entry are related to adding or correcting information that people have not added/updated during the entry process.
-You can manage all of this yourself, you'll find full details on our FAQ page HERE.
+You can manage all of this yourself, you'll find full details on our FAQ page on updating an entry HERE.

 How do I know what's going on while I'm in the queue?

-We do NOT respond to queries submitted via social media channels.
+We do NOT respond to event entry queries submitted via social media channels.